-Consider this: medical and nutritional professionals have dubbed the gut as the “second brain” and here’s why: the stomach and intestines connect to the brain through enteric nervous system (ENS), which is an offshoot of the autonomous nervous system, upon which we rely for our “fight or flight” instincts.
+Consider this: medical and nutritional professionals have dubbed the gut as the “second brain” and here’s why: the stomach and intestines connect to the brain through the enteric nervous system (ENS), which is an offshoot of the autonomous nervous system, upon which we rely for our “fight or flight” instincts.

 By “connect” we mean a two-way communication link.
 The ENS produces the neurotransmitters, or “brain chemicals,” dopamine and serotonin.
 We tend to attribute these hormones to the brain itself, but the GI tract actually makes most of our serotonin and at least half of our dopamine.
 If something impedes this process, it can then interfere with your mood and mental clarity.

 Probiotic supplements can help you rebuild your probiotic colonies in the gut, which in turn can have a positive influence on your mental health and energy day to day.

 Diet, exercise, and family history play a fairly prominent role in heart health, and interestingly enough these factors can also influence whether or not our microbiomes are in good shape.
-According to recent analysis published in the Journal of Hypertension, the microbes that comprise our bodies are interconnected, and probiotics can affect your immune system, inflammatory responses, and even your blood pressure, which is why a growing number of cardiologists are starting to recommend probiotics for a healthy heart.
+According to recent analysis published in the journal of Hypertension, the microbes that comprise our bodies are interconnected, and probiotics can affect your immune system, inflammatory responses, and even your blood pressure, which is why a growing number of cardiologists are starting to recommend probiotics for a healthy heart.1

 When the immune system gets worn down, overstimulated, or simply becomes unbalanced, chances are you’re going to notice.
 That’s why a balanced, resilient immune system is key to maintaining year-round wellness and vitality for the long haul.
 Taking an effective, high-quality probiotic like Hyperbiotics Immune can balance and fortify your immune system from the inside out.